 Teen and Family Resources

-2020 has been a strange year, and things are changing every day.
+2020 was a strange year, and things are changing every day.
 It's a lot to deal with.

 If you or someone you know is feeling stressed, anxious, sad, or hopeless, please don't hesitate to use these resources for help.
 They are here for you and so are we.